 With the use of the 701x livestock tracking ear tag, ranchers can sleep soundly knowing that they’re able to monitor their cattle 24/7 with little to no user interaction.
 Our technology enables users to prevent cattle theft throughout their operations and easily identify if any of their animals have gone missing, while also detecting any unusual activity.
 The accelerometer that we have implemented in our tag consistently recognizes the position of the tag.
 It can detect that the ear tag is on a cow and that it has not been somehow removed and put on a different object such as a truck, tractor, machinery, etc.

-Since each animal is given their own identification number within the GPS tracking device system, users can easily find out exactly which animal went missing and track it immediately.
+Since each animal is given their own identification number within the GPS tracking device system, users can easily find out exactly which animal went missing and track it immediately in the 701x app.
 Additionally, if the user has the geo-fencing feature enabled on their device, they can set specific boundaries within their property.
 If a cow were to somehow make their way out of the set boundaries or were to be stolen, the user would receive an alert notifying them immediately that one of their animals had gotten outside or had been removed from the selected area.

 Eliminating cattle theft needs considerable assistance as a combined effort throughout the industry.
 Implementing our ranching technology into your herd allows you to proactively watch over your animals and reduce the risk of cattle theft in your operation.